chloevanct/RepoRelay/README.md

 2. As a project contributor, I want to be able to subscribe to projects I am interested in or intend to contribute to, so that these projects are tracked in my profile for better organization and follow-up.
 3. As a user, I want to be able to use a colorful tag/hashtag system for categorizing work completed, work to complete, technologies used, and expected difficulty, so that I can rapidly visually identify key project characteristics.
 4. As a contributor, I want to be able to chat with other people working on the same project, so that I can facilitate communication and collaboration.
-5. As a user, I want to be able to authenticate with GitHub and retrieve more data on project repositories using the GitHub API, so that I can streamline the login process and access more detailed project information.
+5. As a user, I want to be able to authenticate with GitHub using the GitHub API so that I can streamline the login process.

 ### Stretch Requirements (2-3, plan to complete at least 1!)
 1. As a project contributor, I want to receive machine learning generated project recommendations based on my interests, profile information, and past contributions, so that I can easily find new projects that align with my preferences and skills.